Jehangir Art Gallery

 Jehangir Art Gallery is an art gallery in Mumbai (India).
-It was founded by Sir Cowasji Jehangir at the urging of K. K. Hebbar and Homi Bhabha.
+It was founded by Sir Cowasji Jehangir at the urging of K. K. Hebbar and Homi J. Bhabha.
 It was built in 1952.
 Managed by the Committee of Management, the entire cost of this mansion was donated by Cowasji Jehangir.
-This gallery is situated at Kala Ghoda, behind the Prince of Wales Museum, in South Mumbai near the Gateway of India, and has four exhibition halls.
-The gallery was designed by G.M.Bhuta for G.M.
-Bhuta & Associates..
+This gallery is situated at Kala Ghoda, behind the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, in South Mumbai near the Gateway of India, and has four exhibition halls.
+The gallery was designed by G.M.
+Bhuta for G.M.
+Bhuta & Associates.
 The gallery closed for 11 months as a part of the COVID-19 lockdown in India and was partially re-opened on 16 February 2021.
+It has since been fully re-opened.

 History

 The gallery was inaugurated on 21 January 1952, by then Chief Minister of Bombay State, B. G. Kher and dedicated it to the memory of Sir Cowasji's late son, Jehangir.
 A mammoth institution in itself, its history is linked with the renaissance of Indian art.
-The complex also has the popular cafe of Samovar, which is reminiscent of the 1970s socialist culture.
+The complex was also home to the popular cafe of Samovar, which was reminiscent of the 1970s socialist culture.
 It also houses Natesans, the country's oldest licensed antique dealers.
 Entry is free of charge.